Try it free

 Execution plan details:

-• Only available to SaaS users with DB App installed.
-The extensions:configuration.actions:write permission is required to trigger the execution plan fetching.
+• The extensions:configuration.actions:write permission is required to trigger the execution plan fetching.

-• Execution plan can only be fetched from the database where dynatrace.dynatrace_execution_plan function has been created.
+• An execution plan can only be fetched from the database where the dynatrace.dynatrace_execution_plan function has been created.

 FAQ

-This extension will run from your Dynatrace ActiveGates and connect to the configured databases.
-Once the connection has been established, the extension will regularly run queries on the database to gather performance and health metrics, reporting the results back to Dynatrace.
+This extension runs from your Dynatrace ActiveGates and connects to the configured databases.
+Once the connection is established, the extension regularly runs queries on the database to gather performance and health metrics, reporting the results back to Dynatrace.

 Only SELECT queries are executed to collect data.
-To see exactly which queries are executed, download the extension yaml artifact by going to Release notes, opening a release and pressing the Download version button.
+To see exactly which queries run, download the extension yaml artifact: open the Release notes, select a release, and select Download version.

-For older versions, most queries run every minute, with exceptions for the heavy queries mentioned above, which run every 5 minutes.
+For older versions, most queries run every minute.
+The heavy queries mentioned above run every 5 minutes.

-In order to support a wide range of Postgres versions we need to have several versions of the same queries running at the same time, since over time Postgres has changed column names for several tables.
-As such, it is expected for some queries to fail, but as long as there is no missing data, there is no cause for concern.
+Supporting a wide range of Postgres versions requires running several versions of the same queries in parallel, since Postgres has changed column names for several tables over time.
+Some queries failing is expected.
+As long as no data is missing, there is no cause for concern.

 Related tags